maxGraph/maxGraph/packages/website/docs/usage/codecs.md

 ### `ModelXmlSerializer`

-As explained above, the typical usage of the `Codec` class requires
+As explained above, the typical usage of the `Codec` class requires you to:
-- to register the codecs for the classes you want to encode/decode, here with `registerModelCodecs`
+- Register the codecs for the classes you want to encode/decode (using `registerModelCodecs`)
-- to call the `encode` or `decode` method
+- Call the `encode` or `decode` method

 To simplify the process of encoding and decoding the `GraphDataModel`, the `ModelXmlSerializer` class is provided.
 It registers codecs under the hood and provide a simpler syntax.